Controlling Nitrification in Public Water Systems with Chloramines

 - When usage is low, consider rotating reservoirs out of service to clean their interiors vigorously.

-- Some systems find it necessary to periodically switch to chlorine as disinfectant as a part of their preventive maintenance routine.
-For more about switching to chlorine see “How can I stop nitrification once it has begun?”
+- Some systems find it necessary to temporarily convert to free chlorine as disinfectant as a part of their periodic preventive maintenance routine.
+For more about free-chlorine conversions see “How can I stop nitrification once it has begun?”

 Corroding pipes and equipment provide plenty of crevices for nitrifying bacteria to escape your residual disinfectant.
 If you find your system having to do excessive maintenance to keep your infrastructure clean, consider replacing the problematic components with newer, less corrodible equipment.

-To be sure nitrification is not happening, watch these indicators well enough to know your system's baseline for each:
+To be sure nitrification is not happening, watch these indicators carefully to know your system's baseline for each:

 - Residual disinfectant.
 Low levels of residual disinfectant can allow bacteria in the biofilm to multiply.
 When residual disinfectant drops below your normal baseline, nitrification may soon follow.
 So monitoring and mapping levels of residual disinfectant proves to be a quick and inexpensive tool you can use to pinpoint affected areas and focus your mitigation efforts.

 - Nitrite and nitrate levels in distribution.
-Not all systems routinely monitor for these contaminants in distribution.
-But one variety of nitrifying bacteria oxidize ammonia to produce nitrite, and another will oxidize nitrite to produce nitrate.
+Under the new rule, systems are required to sample nitrate and nitrite quarterly in the distribution system.
+One variety of nitrifying bacteria oxidizes ammonia to produce nitrite, and another will oxidize nitrite to produce nitrate.
 By monitoring nitrite and nitrate levels, you can know when action is needed.
+You may find more frequent monitoring is beneficial for your system.

-- FAA levels.
-FAA is food to nitrifying bacteria.
-So if FAA levels are low in at least part of your distribution system, nitrification could be the cause.
-Look more closely at the data from any location that shows FAA levels below those of either the water leaving your treatment plant or other locations in your distribution system.
+- Ammonia levels.
+Ammonia is food for nitrifying bacteria.
+So if ammonia levels are decreasing in at least part of your distribution system, nitrification could be the cause.
+Once you have determined baseline ammonia levels for your system, look more closely at the current data from any system location for decreasing ammonia levels.
+If the ammonia levels in the system are less than the ammonia levels of the water leaving your treatment plant, or less than your system's baseline ammonia levels, nitrification may be occurring.

 If you see symptoms of nitrification, first check to be sure they aren’t masking other problems.
 For example, check the nitrogen balance in your system.
 With all values in mg/L, the nitrogen balance of your system is: